Interface

 Possible Options

-• reduced: If the returned basis must be autoreduced and unique (default is true).
+• reduced: A bool, if the returned basis must be autoreduced and unique.
+Default is true.

 • ordering: Specifies the monomial ordering.
 Available monomial orderings are: